akul-star/ASIC/README.md

 <details>
   <summary>OpenSTA</summary>

+  OPENSTA, or Open Source Static Timing Analysis, is an open-source software tool used in the field of VLSI (Very Large Scale Integration) design for performing static timing analysis.
+Static timing analysis is a crucial step in digital design where the timing behavior of a digital circuit is analyzed to ensure that the circuit meets its performance requirements, such as setup and hold times, clock skew, and overall timing constraints.

+OPENSTA is designed to analyze the timing characteristics of a digital circuit's design, helping designers identify potential timing violations, optimize the circuit's performance, and ensure that the design meets its timing goals.
+Static timing analysis plays a key role in verifying the correct functionality and performance of digital designs before they are fabricated.
 I installed and built OpenSTA (including the needed packages) using the following commands:
   ```
 sudo apt-get install cmake clang gcctcl swig bison flex
 git clone https://github.com/The-OpenROAD-Project/OpenSTA.git